vishalparkar/TechBookmarks/README.md

-Curated bookmarks related to various technologies
+Curated bookmarks which are related to various technologies.